aryn-ai/sycamore/README.md

-# quickstart
+# Quickstart for Aryn Search - Docker compose

 You can easily get started with the Aryn Search Platform locally using Docker.
 If you don't have Docker already installed, visit [here](https://docs.docker.com/get-docker/).

 The quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
-Our images currently support XXXX hardware, and we tag each image with XXXXXX.
+Our images currently support linux/amd64 and linux/arm64 hardware.

 The quickstart configuration of Aryn automatically runs an example workload that crawls www.sortbenchmark.org, downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), and loads it into the Aryn platform.
 This gives you a out-of-the-box example for conversational search.
 Please [see below](###add-your-own-data) for instructions on how to load your own data.

-The quickstart requires:
+## Deploying Aryn Search

+### Quickstart prerequisites

 1. An OpenAI Key for LLM access.
 You can create an OpenAI account [here](https://platform.openai.com/signup), or if you already have one, you can retrieve your key [here](https://platform.openai.com/account/api-keys)

 2. For the highest quality answers, AWS credentials for Amazon Textract and an Amazon S3 bucket for Textract input/output.
 The demo Sycamore processing job uses Textract for table extraction.
 You will accrue AWS charges for Textract usage.
 When setting up your environment below, you can choose to disable Textract access for simplicity, but the processing and answer quality will be lower quality.

+For using Textract:

-    a.
-If you do not have an AWS account, sign up [here](https://portal.aws.amazon.com/billing/signup).
+- If you do not have an AWS account, sign up [here](https://portal.aws.amazon.com/billing/signup).
-    b.
-Create an Amazon S3 bucket in that account for use with Textract (e.g.  e.g. s3://username-textract-bucket).
+- Create an Amazon S3 bucket in that account for use with Textract (e.g.  e.g. s3://username-textract-bucket).
 We recommend you set up bucket lifecycle rules that automatically delete files in this bucket, as the data stored here is only needed temporarily during a Sycamore data processing job.

-Now, let's get started:
+### Now, let's get started

 1. Download the Docker compose files for the Quickstart [here](https://github.com/aryn-ai/quickstart/tree/main/docker_compose)